 In terms of delivery, more 3PL will look into electric and solar-powered vehicles.
 Carriers and sellers will also be more interested in biodegradable packaging.

+Another topic in Logistics Trends For 2022 is how technology integration for shippers is advancing.
 With the overwhelming rise in demand, 3PLs are looking into innovative technologies and systems that will improve scalability, efficiency, and overall productivity.

 One of the most significant integrations 3PLs are warehouse management systems (WMS) that support real-time tracking and management of inventory.